KasparEtter/ef1p/pages/email/email.md

 and the addresses of some contacts to make presumably the large majority of people pay.
 Given that this is (usually) not the case, there's no reason to worry.
 Do people fall for this crap?
 The answer is yes, unfortunately.
-The first time I've received such a message was on 13 January 2019.
+The first time I received such a message was on 13 January 2019.
 The fraudster demanded 356 Euro in Bitcoin to remain silent and was stupid enough to provide the
 [same Bitcoin address](https://blockchair.com/bitcoin/address/18Pt4B7Rz7Wf491FGQHPsfDeKRqnkyrMo6) to several victims.